Pegasus is on sale! Through December 4 you can get a lifetime license for Pegasus on unlimited sites for 50% off—a $500 savings.

 Look at the project's creator(s)

 A final signal of quality is looking into who created the boilerplate.
 The best boilerplates will be built by people with long ties to the frameworks the boilerplates are built on.
 Were they an original contributor to the framework, or former CTO building on top of it?
-Or did they just start using it a few years ago.
+Or did they just start using it a few years ago?
+Another thing to check is how long they've been working on the boilerplate, and whether they are doing it full-time or on-the-side.

 Specific product recommendations